 433 River Street, Suite 5001

 If you apply by mail, your license certificate and dog tag will be mailed to you shortly after we receive your application and payment.

 Note: as of July 2018, tenants are no longer required to obtain a notarized permission form from their landlords to apply, but it is your responsibility to abide by the terms of your lease.

 There is a reduced fee for the following legal exceptions: guide dog, war dog, police dog, work dog, hearing/seeing eye dog, or other service/emotional support dog.
 You must present the exemption paperwork at the time of licensing and each time you renew to receive the reduced fee.

 You will receive a renewal reminder by mail, phone, or email approximately one month prior to your dog license’s expiration date.
 If you have neutered or spayed your dog in the year since your last licensing date, please include that documentation for the reduced fee.
-If your rabies vaccination has expired, documentation of an updated rabies shot will be required.
+If your rabies vaccination has expired, send an updated rabies vaccination certificate.